wombelix/dominik-wombacher-cc/content/pages/resume_en.rst

 **I'm a problem solver with 25 years of experience** operating across the entire infrastructure stack, **focused on complex technical challenges** that require understanding the big picture while debugging the details.
-I prefer technical implementation over business presentations.
+I prefer technical implementation over business presentations. **I'm looking for DevOps Engineer, Platform Engineer, Site Reliability Engineer, or Cloud Engineer roles where I can code daily and solve complex problems.**

 **I operate across infrastructure, systems, and code.** At NTT, I managed **over 1000 Linux and hundreds of Windows systems, plus complete datacenter